 There is something so deliciously addictive about french fries!
 Them and Chips and Salsa are the kryptonite for many in our family.
 Thanks to this homemade french fries recipe, you don’t need a drive-thru or take out to make this crispy goodness at home!

 Homemade fries are the perfect snack or fab side dish.
 It may seem a little daunting, but with the right tools it is easy to achieve this golden wonder in no time.
-There are lots of ways to make crispy french fries.
-We
+There are lots of ways to make crispy french fries, and this our favorite way.
+We hope you love them too.

 Peeled potatoes on cutting board.

-• 5 pounds russet potatoes – Choose similarly sized russet or Idaho potatoes so that the cut fries will be the same size and cook at the same rate.
+• Russet potatoes (5 pounds): High starch potatoes that fry up extra crisp outside with fluffy centers.
+Choose similarly sized russet or Idaho potatoes so that the cut fries will be the same size and cook at the same rate.
 A french fry cutter could also be used.
 Do not use waxy potatoes like red and fingerling potatoes which have a much higher moisture content that evaporates leaving the insides hollow.
 Sweet potatoes could also be used to make sweet potato fries, but they need to be lightly tossed in cornstarch to compensate for their lower levels of starch.

-• vegetable or peanut oil, for frying – The best oil has a high smoke point like vegetable, canola oil, or peanut oil. low smoke point oils like olive oil do not work for deep frying.
+• Vegetable or peanut oil, for frying: Neutral, high heat oils that deliver even browning and crunch.
+The best oil has a high smoke point like vegetable, canola oil, or peanut oil.
+Low smoke point oils like olive oil do not work for deep frying.

-• sea salt – Simply salting them is classically delicious, but you can also add black pepper, garlic salt, garlic powder, onion powder, seasoning salt, grated parmesan cheese and paprika.
+• Sea salt: Finishes the fries so the potato flavor shines.
+Simply salting them is classically delicious, but you can also add black pepper, garlic salt, garlic powder, onion powder, seasoning salt, grated parmesan cheese and paprika.

 How to Make French Fries at Home